aohorodnyk/aohorodnyk.com/content/post/2022-05-06-parse-time-strings.md

 In the example above, we parse the current date time in `RFC3339` format that contains the layout `2006-01-02T15:04:05Z07:00`.
 As we can see, in golang we use the specific time date as a layout to specify the format that we will parse.
-It's pretty unusual, but since we are not going to write our own formats, our task will not require detailed knowledge of these internal implementations.
+It's unusual, but since we are not going to write our own formats, the task will not require detailed knowledge of these internal implementations.

 As we can see, there are two different parameters returned from `time.Parse` function: `time` and `error`.
 If `error` is nil, then we sucessfully parsed the date time, otherwise something went wrong.